 I am Chitra.
 No goddess to be worshipped, nor yet the object of common pity to be brushed aside like a moth with indifference.
 If you deign to keep me by your side in the path of danger and daring, if you allow me to share the great duties of your life, then you will know my true self.
 If your babe, whom I am nourishing in my womb, be born a son, I shall myself teach him to be the second Arjuna, and send him to you when the time comes, and then, at last, you will truly know me.
 Today, I can only offer you Chitra, the daughter of a King.

-While the play ends with Arjuna accepting Chitra and promising to love her completely, in the overall story in Mahabharata, he resumes his travels after 3 years, leaving her with their young son.
+While the play ends with Arjuna accepting Chitra and promising to love her completely, in the overall story in Mahabharata, he resumes his travels after three years, leaving her with their young son.
 This is due to another twist in the tale where the King, Chitra’s father, having no male heir, must continue his descendant line through Chitra and, therefore, lays claim to the grandson as heir to the throne.

 Some other interesting links: